everstake/nebulas-notificationbot/README.md

 # NEBULAS Notification Bot

-This script monitors the status of the Nebulas node and notifies the telegram channel if the node stops syncing or goes down.
+This script monitors the status of the Nebulas node and notifies the Telegram Bot if the node stops syncing or goes down.

 ### Prerequisites